AndresF-SanchezG/challenge1-react/README.md

 - User Story #10: I can tweet the current quote by clicking on the #tweet-quote a element.
 This a element should include the "twitter.com/intent/tweet" path in its href attribute to tweet   the current quote.

 # Solution Challenge
+In this challenge I tried to get as close as possible to your solution:
 - Live Site URL: [Codepen](https://codepen.io/Andr-s-Fernando-Sanchez-Galarza/pen/PoyyxMa)

 # Author